DigitalPublishingToolkit/HowtoHybrid_Publishing/md/seed.md

 ### Method 1

-Andre Castro prepared an excellent workshop, based on an updated version of the Hybrid Publishing Toolkit Workflow [here](https://github.com/DigitalPublishingToolkit/workshop-going-hybrid/wiki).
+Andre Castro prepared an excellent workshop, based on an updated version of the Hybrid Publishing Toolkit Workflow <a href="https://github.com/DigitalPublishingToolkit/Workshop-going-hybrid/wiki">here</a>.

 Below are some simplified steps: